RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 So to optimise this Crash Bandicoot could pre-calculate the order as it would always be the same thanks to the fixed camera [^1].

+---
+# 3D Animation
+The characters were also animated differently to most games, rather than giving a character bones and moving them around Naughty Dog's animators instead moved individual vertices around to create Crashes exaggerated expressions.

+This was in an era where bone animations in games were primitive and characters were low poly, so this made Crash stand out from the crowd as an emotive cartoon character.
+Naughty Dog would use its technique to even greater effect later on in Jak and Daxter [^1].

+---
+# Coding Secrets

 ## Avoiding Playstation RAM limitations
 One of the main technical limitations was taking many megabytes of data and placing it in the Playstation's limited RAM (2MB).
 To do this many parts of the level were pre-calculated.
 In fact some of these pre-calculations were so complex that it would take several hours for a single level to process even when that was being distributed over eight computers [^1]!